 Expert tips for teen delivery driver car insurance

-However, parents should check state liability laws to see if they could still be held responsible for a child’s actions.
-If the child is living at home and is listed on the parent’s tax returns as a dependent, the parents could be liable even if the car is in the child’s name.
+However, parents should check state liability laws to see if they could still be responsible for a child’s actions.
+If the child lives at home and is listed on the parent’s tax returns as a dependent, the parents could be liable even if the car is in the child’s name.

-What to do if you’re in an accident while delivering food
+What to do if you are in an accident

 Resources & Methodology